intmus/inttheory19-20/_09-non-chord-tones/a1-nonchordtones.md

 w:F:I ii6 V7 I IV6 ii6 V I{% endcapture %}
 {% include abc-example.html number="8" abc=ex8 %}

+#### Conclusions

+Pedals are *approached by static motion and left by static motion*; essentially, this is just a pitch that refuses to leave regardless of whether it belongs to the chord.
+Pedals are one of the most interesting non-chord tones because they have a dual nature--they create some of the strongest dissonances in tonal harmony, but their repetitive nature provides a sort of strange stability.
+As a pedal continues, it will often alternate between acting as a chord tone and non-chord tone, so it can be helpful to label the chord tones as "pedal figures" to show the continuation of the pedal.

+## Less common non-chord tones

 ### Incomplete Neighbor Tone (INT)

 ![][INT]

-The incomplete neighbor tone is an unaccented embellishing tone that is approached by leap and proceeds by step to an accented stable tone (typically a chord tone). *It is approached by a leap and left by stepwise motion in the same direction.*  Broadly speaking an incomplete neighbor tone is any embellishing tone a step away from a stable tone that proceeds or follows it (and is connected on the other side by leap), but other kinds of incomplete neighbor tones have special names and roles that follow below.
+It is uncommon, but you will occasionally encounter an unaccented non-chord tone that is approached by leap and left in the *same* direction; this is like an appoggiatura but it does not resolve in the opposite direction.
+We call this an incomplete neighbor tone.
+Broadly speaking, you should not seek to use these unless you have exhausted all other options, because it is more likely for this shape to imply a change in harmony, rather than an a non-chord tone.
+Generally, an incomplete neighbor tone is a step away from a stable tone that proceeds or follows it (and is connected on the other side by leap), but other kinds of incomplete neighbor tones have special names and roles that follow below.

 [passing]: {{ site.baseurl }}/images/embellishingTones/passingTone.png
 [neighbor]: {{ site.baseurl }}/images/embellishingTones/neighborTone.png